 Online courses take between 10 and 45 hours to complete, depending on the course, but you have access to the course materials for 6 months.

 |Time allowed for access: 6 months||CIEP upgrade points: 4|

 |Approximate study time needed to complete the course: 30–35 hours|

 This is a self-assessed course.
 You will be assigned a tutor who will be available for up to 1 hour of support (usually by email), but the tutor does not mark any of your work.
-When you have finished the course you can download and print a certificate that states that you have 'Completed' the course.
+When you have finished the course you can download and print a certificate which states that you have completed the course.

 The course is divided into five units: